samimirza10/Predictive-Maintenance-RUL-Estimation/README.md

 * Sensor values are not currently normalized per operating regime.
 Because FD004 mixes six distinct operating regimes, the same raw sensor reading can mean different things depending on the regime the engine is in at that cycle — per-regime normalization is a well-established improvement for FD002/FD004-style datasets and is a likely source of residual error, especially for long-horizon (high true-RUL) predictions where degradation signal is weakest.
 * Only two sensors (`sensor_11`, `sensor_14`) are used for rolling/lag/delta feature engineering; correlation analysis in the EDA step suggests other sensors (e.g. `sensor_20`) carry additional signal not yet incorporated.
+* The hyperparameter search grid was deliberately kept small to keep runtime tractable on local hardware; this improved the deployed XGBoost model but did not improve Random Forest, and a larger grid or Bayesian search could plausibly do better for both.
 * The model is evaluated using only the final cycle of each test engine, matching the official NASA FD004 test protocol — real-time, mid-life RUL estimates for engines were not separately validated against ground truth at intermediate cycles.
 * Classical tree-based models are used rather than sequence models (LSTM/GRU/Transformer); these are called out under Future Work as a likely source of further improvement, since they can use the full sensor trajectory rather than a fixed set of lag features.